awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 button to reverse the changes.
 And if you accidently 'Undo' something, use the 'Redo' button.

+Note: A "screenshot" function was added to the program after this tutorial was written.
+It is safe to ignore it for this tutorial.

 ### 1. Structure of the interface

 The graphical user interface of this program is comprised of a single window